btaba/blog/_posts/2018-04-08-smart-color-inverter.md

 |--|--|--|
 |![Image](/assets/article_images/2018-04-08-smart-color-inverter/edge_case.png)|![Simple Invert](/assets/article_images/2018-04-08-smart-color-inverter/edge_case_simple_invert.png)|![Smart Invert](/assets/article_images/2018-04-08-smart-color-inverter/edge_case_smart_invert.png)|

 Notice that the smart inversion makes the whole image black, which is not very helpful.
-This can be fixed by adding contours around the connected components like so, which keeps most of the image dark but still helps us distringuish what's in the image:
+This can be fixed by adding contours around the connected components like so, which keeps most of the image dark but still helps us distinguish what's in the image:

 ![Smart Invert with Contours](/assets/article_images/2018-04-08-smart-color-inverter/edge_case_smart_invert_fix.png)